six-two/shell-command-logger/README.md

 If the file did not exist before, it will be created:

 ```
-scl-config --defaults
+scl config --defaults
 ```

-You can see the current configuration with `scl-config -p` or by viewing the file.
+You can see the current configuration with `scl config` or by viewing the file.

 Then you can modify the file by hand or by using the `-s` flag:

 ```
-scl-config -s Output datadirectory ~/scl
+scl config -s Output datadirectory ~/scl
 ```

+### Aliases

+TODO:document

 ## Advanced usage